imApoorva36/Etherballot/README.md

 # Ether Ballot

-This project is part of IEEE Envision at NITK

 EtherBallot is centered around voting mechanisms, utilizing Solidity for smart contract implementation to ensure a secure and transparent electoral process.

 ## How to run this App